hashicorp/design-system/website/docs/components/table/advanced-table/partials/code/how-to-use.md

 !!!
 Warning

 At this time, the Advanced Table does not support sortable nested rows.
-If this is a use case you require, contact the Design System team.
+If this is a use case you require, please [contact the Design Systems Team](/about/support).

 !!!